awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

 1. Choose **Update Trust Policy**, and then copy or make a note of the role name and the **Role ARN** value on the **Summary** page\.
 You specify this information when you create your maintenance window\.

-1. If you plan to configure a maintenance window to send notifications about command statuses using Amazon SNS, when run through a Run Command command task, do the following:
+1. \(Optional\) If you plan to configure a maintenance window to send notifications about command statuses using Amazon SNS, when run through a Run Command command task, do the following:

    1. Choose the **Permissions** tab\.